Ajinkya1718/AstroBot/Readme.md

-# Space Trivia Chatbot
+# AstroBot 🚀 : Space Trivia Chatbot

 This is a space-themed chatbot that answers trivia questions related to space.
 The bot is built using HTML, JavaScript for the front end, and Python for the backend (assumed to be using Flask).
-The chatbot interacts with users, responding to questions about space in real-time.
+The chatbot interacts with users, responding to questions about space in real-time. 🌌

-## Features
+## Features ✨

-- Responsive user interface.
+- Responsive user interface. 📱
-- Handles user questions and responds via a Python backend.
+- Handles user questions and responds via a Python backend. 💻
-- Interactive conversation and real-time message handling.
+- Interactive conversation and real-time message handling. 🤖

-## Prerequisites
+## Prerequisites 📋

 Make sure you have the following installed:

-- Python 3.x
+- Python 3.x 🐍
-- Flask (or another Python web framework)
+- Flask (or another Python web framework) 🌐
-- Basic knowledge of HTML/CSS/JS
+- Basic knowledge of HTML/CSS/JS 📄

-## Setup Instructions
+## Setup Instructions ⚙️

 ### 1. Clone the Repository